 Families with young babies are encouraged to visit in order to feed them or otherwise meet their baby’s needs.
 With all ages, parents are welcome at any time; however, it is important to be aware that parental visits can be disruptive to classroom routines or to children’s participation in classroom activities.
-In general, the best times for visiting a program are prior to 11:30 a.m. or between 3:00–5:30 p.m.
+In general, the best times for visiting a program are at pick-up time, or when arranged with the classroom teaching staff.

 Each year Moss Street Children’s Center puts on events to bring families together.
 Parents are involved through the Parent Council to help plan these events.